The Federal and NSW Governments are delivering a number of programs and resources to support businesses.

 Hospitality and Tourism Covid-19 Support Grant

-Full criteria will be available in the coming days on the Service NSW website.
+Full criteria available on the Service NSW website.
+Applications have now closed.

 COVID-19 Service NSW QR Code mandated extended businesses